 - digestive issues

-The number and severity of menopause symptoms vary for each individual woman, but most of us are aware that menopause (and perimenopause) is a challenging time in a woman’s life.
+The number and severity of menopause symptoms vary for each woman, but most of us know that menopause (and perimenopause) is a challenging time in a woman’s life.

 Is there anything we can do?

-There are a number of things that we can do to help manage the menopause symptoms, the main one being to maintain a healthy lifestyle overall that includes all of the following elements:
+There are several things that we can do to help manage the menopause symptoms, the main one being to maintain a healthy lifestyle overall that includes all of the following elements:

 - Reducing alcohol consumption and staying well hydrated at all times